AngusP/AngusP.github.io/_unlisted/styles.md

     ---
     title: Post Title
     layout: {basic, default, clear, post}
-    columnar: {true, false}
+    columnar: {false:default, true}
     author: JR Hacker
     author_avatar: http://s.gravatar.com/avatar/8c54ddeaeca4f852c1d522c83780ced1?s=160
     author_url: http://gravatar.com
     date: 1970-01-01T00:00:00
+    excerpt_only: {false:default, true}
     ---

-Layouts are successively more styled, with basic giving an empty body, default giving just header and navigation and the post layout which is best for Markdown files.
+Layouts are successively more styled, with basic giving an empty body, default giving just header and navigation and the post layout giving tile, authorship and hero if supplied, which is best for most posts.
+The posts layout will also be used in the posts feed.
 Clear gives the same styling and `<article>` as post, withouyt the navigation bar or header.

+`excerpt_only` will suppress rendering of any HTML and truncate the post to an excerpt in the posts stream page; This may be useful in conjunction with the `basic` layout.

-The attributes `columnar`, `author`, `author_avatar`, `author_url` and `date` are optional.
+The attributes `columnar`, `author`, `author_avatar`, `author_url`, `excerpt_only` and `date`
+are optional.
 The authorial attributes change the content of the chip at the top of the page.
-The default for columnar is `false`.
+The default for columnar and excerpt_only are `false`.
 The columnar layout uses a variable number of CSS columns up to 3, and is best suitied to continuous prose only.
 Columns can be accessed through the `.columnar` CSS class also: